 Number 2:

 This is a month of support from a partner or collaboration on a new project.
 It's better not to take any big decisions this month, instead postpone the final decision to next month.
-You will be a middleman between 2 people fighting / quarrel.
+You will be a middleman between 2 people fighting / quarrelling.
 Do not lose control of words or temper.
 Some changes in routine will take place, friendship may change into partnership.

 Number 3:

 You will be more confident this month.
 Be careful; do not overspend money as you will be more tempted in buying new things which might not be necessary.
-In this month your art/literature work will be recognized and will be in a prestigious position.
+In this month your art/literature work will be recognized and you will be in a prestigious position.

 Number 4:

 This is the time to execute the ideas that you have been working on for a while.
 It’s a month to start saving for a better future.
 More hard work to be done to achieve success.
-Overall it’s a month to focus and invest for a fruitful future.
+Overall, it’s a month to focus and invest for a fruitful future.

 Number 5: